gcalderone/Gnuplot.jl/README.md

 **Gnuplot.jl** is a simple package able to send both data and commands from Julia to an underlying [gnuplot](http://gnuplot.sourceforge.net/) process.
 Its main purpose it to provide a fast and powerful data visualization framework, using an extremely concise Julia syntax.
 It also has automatic display of plots in Jupyter, Juno and VS Code.

 > [!NOTE]
-> New examples added in documentation the sections:
+> New examples added in the following sections of the documentation:
 > - Basic usage -> Transparency
 > - Advanced usage -> Animations